anurmatov/dadt/midterm/final.md

 In conclusion, the Stack Overflow Developer Survey 2023 provides valuable insights into the evolving landscape of the developer community.
 It shows an industry in flux, adaptable to new technologies and varied educational experiences, and underscores the dynamic nature of software development as a field of expertise.

-The detailed results of the SQL queries are documented in the Appendices section, offering a granular view of the data that informed these conclusions.
+The detailed results of the SQL queries are documented in [Appendix D](#appendix-d-sql-query-results), offering a granular view of the data that informed these conclusions.